What Level Of Hearing Loss Requires A Hearing Aid?

 Hearing loss may affect over 13% of the population at any given time, with the most common form of hearing loss being temporary and treatable.
 The Mayo Clinic defines hearing loss, impairment, and deafness as the partial or total inability to hear sounds.

-Most of the time, hearing loss that is treatable stems from one of three types of hearing damage, known as Conductive Hearing Loss, which stems from a blockage in the outer or middle ear.
+Most of the time, hearing loss that is treatable stems from Conductive Hearing Loss, which stems from a blockage in the outer or middle ear, or a disruption to the eardrum or middle ear bones known as the hearing conduction system.

 The Three Types of Hearing Loss